DanHodges/TheologicalDictionary/Partialism.md

 # Partialism
-Definition of Partialism coming soon.
+The definition of Partialism is coming soon!